rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/Repository_(version_control)

 Since one does not want to expose ALL available local services on the internet, OutNet does not discover local services.
 Local services can register with OutNet or be added via configuration files.
 Service descriptions visible to the world have to contain routable (public/external) IP addresses instead of host names.
 If OutNet determines your service is behind a NAT router and IP is a non-routable IP, it will replace your non-routable IP with it's own external routable IP when listing your service.
 In addition, OutNet will open a port in the router via UPnP protocol that will allow your service to accept connections.
-Upon startup OutNet looks for start.url file that contains remote OutNet addresses (one ip:port per line) to start looking for peers.
+Upon startup OutNet looks for outnetStart.url file that contains remote OutNet addresses (one ip:port per line) to start looking for peers.

 Reading further requires understanding of the following concepts: